-Habitats on Po Toi Island were recorded by on-site observation and aerial photographs.
-They are listed in Table.
-1.1
+Habitats on Po Toi were recorded by on-site observation and aerial photographs.
+They are listed in Table 1.1

-Table 1.1 Habitats on Po Toi Island
+Table 1.1 Habitats on Po Toi

-Habitat Location Description Grassland/Shrubland Covering most of the island Grassland Largely natural and Mosaic Shrubland.
+Habitat Location Description Grassland/Shrubland Grassland Covering most of the island natural Largely and Mosaic Shrubland.
 Succession maybe limited by climate (windy), water availability and hillfires.
-Southwest proportion of the island, Largely natural Secondary Forest Secondary Forest found behind Tai Wan, Wan Tsai, with large Fung Shui Trees such as around Po Toi School and Mo's Old Ficus microcarpa and fruit trees such as Dimocarpus longan.
+Largely natural Secondary Forest with Secondary Forest Southwest proportion of the island, found behind Tai Wan, Wan Tsai, large Fung Shui Trees such as Ficus around Po Toi School and Mo's Old microcarpa and fruit trees such as Dimocarpus longan.
 House.

-5 Anon, 2007, Preliminary Study on Bird Migration on Po Toi Island (Spring 2007).
+4 Anon, 2007, Preliminary Study on Bird Migration on Po Toi Island (Spring 2007).
 Report by the Hong Kong Bird Watching Society to the Agriculture, Fisheries and Conservation Department, Hong Kong Special Administrative Region Government.

-6 G.J.
+5 GJ.
 Carey, M.L.
 Chalmers, D.A.
 Diskin, P.R.
 Kennerley, P.J.
 Leader, M.R.
 Leven, R.W.
 Lewthwaite, M.S.
 Melville, M. Turnbull, L. Young, 2001, The Avifauna of Hong Kong, Hong Kong Bird Watching Society.

-Abandoned Patches are found at the south of Seasonally wet abandoned Farmland Wan Tsai. farmland, which may have been used for rice cultivation in the past.
+Abandoned Farmland Patches are found at the south of Wan Seasonally wet abandoned farmland, Tsai. which may have been used for rice cultivation in the past.
 Affected by recent vegetation clearance and construction of concrete slabs.
 Orchard/Active Small patches are found at Wan Tsai.
 Small sized farmland and orchard Farmland comprising of mostly banana trees.
 Permanent Stream One is identified behind Tai Wan.
 Natural, permanent stream connecting to the sea.
-Seasonal Streams Scattered over valleys of the island Seasonal streams surrounded by such as at Wan Tsai and Lau Shui secondary forest/shrubland.
-Hang.
+Seasonal Streams Scattered over valleys of the island such Seasonal streams surrounded by as at Wan Tsai and Lau Shui Hang. secondary forest/shrubland.
 Rocky shores Along most coastlines of the island.
 Natural and exposed Rocky shore with limited vegetation.
 Sandy Shore One is found at Tai Wan.
 Sheltered sandy shore nearby developed areas.
 Coastal Lagoon / One is found at Tai Wan.
 Shallow (<0.5m) lagoon Served by intertidal wetland permanent stream and affected by tidal water.
 Mangroves are found on the southward side.
 Developed area A recognized village at Tai Wan.
-Developed area with houses, Houses are found along the coast mostly 1-2 storeys. from Tai Wan up to the Tin Hau Some demolished houses are Temple.
-Scattered houses are found overgrown with vegetation, near the pier at Wan Tsai. including large trees of particular ecological significance.
+Developed area with houses, mostly Houses are found along the coast from 1-2 storeys.
+Tai Wan up to the Tin Hau Temple.
+Some demolished houses are Scattered houses are found near the pier overgrown with vegetation, including at Wan Tsai. large trees of particular ecological significance.